Myles Stephens

-Myles Stephens (born January 1, 1997) is an American basketball player for Crailsheim Merlins of the Basketball Bundesliga (BBL).
+Myles Stephens (born January 1, 1997) is an American basketball player who last played for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
 He played college basketball at Princeton University.

 Early life and high school

 Stephens grew up in the Lawrenceville section of Lawrence Township, Mercer County, New Jersey and attended The Pennington School before transferring to St. Andrew's School in Middletown, Delaware after his sophomore year.
-He committed to play college basketball at Princeton over offers from Brown, Columbia, Holy Cross, Penn, Seton Hall and Yale.
+He committed to play college basketball at Princeton over offers from Brown, Columbia, Holy Cross, Penn, Seton Hall, Cornell and Yale.